 But I don’t have diabetes.
 Why should I care about my blood sugar?

-Eating carbohydrates in any form triggers a blood sugar spike and subsequent insulin response.
+Eating carbohydrates triggers a blood sugar spike and subsequent insulin response.
 Among many other things, by being able to manipulate and control blood sugar and the insulin hormone, we

 - can start to burn fat for energy, and stop storing it